Yarlington Mill Apple

 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.

-Growth Habits and Disease Resistance: Moderately vigorous with an upright growth pattern, tends to be slow to start bearing fruit and tends to bear fruit every other year but has heavy crops when it does.
+Growth Habits and Disease Resistance: Moderately vigorous with an upright growth pattern, tends to be slow to start bearing fruit and tends to bear fruit every other year but has heavy crops when it does, spur bearing.
 Susceptible to scab, mildew, and fireblight but resistant to canker and brown rot.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)